 The first stage following a report is to establish whether the matter is appropriate to be investigated by the Association.
-This will usually be the case where the alleged persons responsible are the tenants of the Association or residents within Ochil View property.
-Alternatively, where the anti-social behaviour is affecting the community in general or is taking place in public places like shopping centres, parks, etc. the lead agency will be the local authority or the Police.
-If the report is not the responsibility of Ochil View to take action or investigate the person making the report will be informed and given advice as to the appropriate agency to which the report should be directed.
+This will usually be the case where the alleged persons responsible are the tenants of the Association or residents within an Ochil View property.
+If the antisocial reports are made against an owner occupier and they are negatively impacting Ochil View tenants, we will only proceed to deal with the antisocial behaviour if it is deemed to be severe and subject to legal action.
+If the antisocial behaviour is affecting the community in general or is taking place in public places like shopping centres, parks, etc. the lead agency may be the local authority or the Police.

+If the report is not the responsibility of Ochil View to take action or investigate, the person making the report will be informed and given advice as to the appropriate agency to which the report should be directed.